dasmurphy/tinytinyrss-fever-plugin/README.md

 v1.4.5 - 2013/6/29

-* fixed the cannot mark/star bug
+* fixed the cannot mark/star bug in Mr.Reader